womenbuildweb3/30daysofweb3.xyz/curriculum/en/9-wrapping-up/1-building-with-lens.md

 tweet: "Create a simple web3-native social dapp using @LensProtocol with #30DaysofWeb3 @womenbuildweb3 🌱"
 ---

 For this tutorial, you'll be working with **Lens API**, a GraphQL API that enables us to quickly interact with Lens social graph without having to worry about writing extensive Solidity or indexing, querying, and validating data.

+This tutorial is based on [Nader Dabit's](https://twitter.com/dabit3) YouTube video, [Fullstack Web3 with Lens Protocol](https://www.youtube.com/watch?v=LcxOdWWL8xs&t=3s).

 ## Setup